• Study level

 - Combinatorial logic and logic gates: Combinatorial and sequential aspects (flip-flops, counters, frequency dividers, registers).

-- Programming of microcontrollers.
-Implementation of the usual functionalities in C language (learned in the first semester): communication by bus, interfacing of sensors and actuators, and time sharing management
+- Microcontroller programming.
+Implementation of the usual functionalities in C language (learned in the first semester): bus communication, sensor and actuator interfacing, and time-sharing management.

 Read more